When Leo was 3-years-old, he was obsessed with dinosaurs.

 And thus began our fear-of-death-and-extinction-phase.
 I wasn’t able to tackle the fear that night.
 It persisted for weeks.
 I mean, let’s be honest here, the kid had a point.

-There are so many gifted myths out there, folks.
+There are so many gifted myths out there.
 So many.
 And, sadly, many of these myths are perpetuated in our public education system.
 Too many people mistakenly equate giftedness with high achievement.
 They assume that gifted children do not require special programming, that they will do fine if left to their own devices.
 Many people think that everything comes easily to gifted children, and assume they must be easy to parent.
 Because of this, gifted programming is often viewed as elitist and unfair to others- it’s seen as providing more for those who are already ahead.
 The concept of twice-exceptional children, children who are both gifted and learning disabled, is not well known- let alone understood– outside of the gifted community.
 I wish there was an easy way to increase the public’s understanding of gifted and twice-exceptional children.

 As an educator, gifted advocate, and mom to a profoundly gifted twice-exceptional son, I wish these myths were extinct.
 These myths have been around forever and overcoming them feels insurmountable at times.
 But I know that all change starts small.
-So, if I could just get folks to understand just one thing about giftedness, it would be this: asynchronous development.
+So, if I could just get people to understand just one thing about giftedness, it would be this: asynchronous development.
 One of the hallmarks of giftedness, asynchronous development refers to the uneven intellectual, social-emotional, and physical development that is so common among gifted children.
 Put simply, gifted children are often out-of-sync.
 While the average child develops relatively evenly, the gifted child can be many ages at once.
 And the more gifted the child- the further to the right on the bell curve- the more asynchronous the child may be.
 Asynchronous development often becomes less of an issue with time, although difficulties can persist into the teen years.

 A dinosaur-obsessed 3-year-old who is also terrified of mass human extinction is a perfect illustration of asynchronous development.
 Little Leo’s interest in dinosaurs was age-appropriate but his understanding of extinction and death was well beyond his years.